CleverCloud/documentation/content/guides/astro.md

 ## Deploy Astro  from the Console

-To deploy your Astro project to Clever Cloud, you **create a new application**.
+To deploy your Astro project to Clever Cloud, you need to **create a new application**.

 {{% steps %}}